Tosiage/Not-Hotdog/README.md

 # it’s a hot dog, and a not hot dog, it’s technology

-For the Hotdog-Not-Hotdog-Classifier, these steps were performed:
+For the Hotdog-Not-Hotdog-Classifier from the series Silicon Valley, these steps were performed:

 ## 1. Download images from ImageNet